Electrical Embedded Networks (EEN)

 At Energy On, our primary focus is Electrical Embedded Networks (EEN).
-We strive to be Australia’s foremost provider in the design, implementation, and ongoing management of Electrical Embedded Networks.
+We strive to be Australia’s foremost energy provider in the design, implementation, and ongoing management of Electrical Embedded Networks.

 As a well-established and respected operator, we seek to inform clients and occupiers about Embedded Electrical Networks and remove some of the mystery surrounding this exciting new infrastructure.

 We hope that with the right information at hand, our customers can make the right choices, so the operators of multi-tenant environments can enjoy annual surpluses and occupiers can enjoy competitive electricity pricing.

 What Is an Embedded Electricity Network?